A CELEBRATION OF HISTORY, TRADITION AND MEMORIES

 In its heyday of America’s Gilded Age, the Randall House was a destination for vacationers as the Mount Washington Valley evolved into a popular vacation setting for the growing middle class, as well as wealthy city dwellers.
-Guests often arrived in June with steamer trunks and stayed for the summer season.
+Guests often arrived in June by train with steamer trunks and stayed for the summer season.
 Their desire to visit the region can best be summed up by the words of Naturalist John Muir when he wrote in 1873, “The mountains are calling, and I must go.”
 Later in 1887, Randall constructed the Music Hall, known today as the Eastern Slope Inn Playhouse.

 It was against the granite backdrop of Cathedral Cliff, Whitehorse Ledge and the Moat Mountain Range that the Randall family suffered a grave loss when the original Randall house burned to the ground in 1902.
 Undaunted, James’ son Harry Randall rebuilt and the Hotel Randall opened its doors in 1903.
 By 1916 the hotel was comprised of 50 rooms, and expansion continued throughout 1917 with the purchase of the Sunset pavilion where the present day Randall House resides.